Mohamed-94/Alpha-Mine-ChatBot/README.md

 ## More..

-Alpha-Mine is also available an different platforms that include : Instegram,Telgram,Slack,and Facebook.
+Alpha-Mine is also available on different platforms that include : Instegram,Telgram,Slack,and Facebook.

 *Note: Alpha-Mine will be available to public on Facebook messanger as soon as The Facebook team finished its quality review.